 Japanese cuisine makes heavy use of rice, noodles, vegetables, seaweed, soy products, and mushrooms.
 But as a nation comprised of several large islands in the Pacific, no cuisine is more rooted in seafood than Japan’s.
-Not only is seafood a primary ingredient in many Japanese dishes, fish-derived seasonings are so widespread as to be almost inescapable.
+Seafood is the most popular food in Japan, and fish-derived seasonings are almost inescapable.
 All of this gives Japanese food the distinction of being one of the most plant-based of all cuisines, yet simultaneously one of the least vegan-friendly.
 In fact, it’s so difficult to reliably order a vegan meal at a typical Japanese restaurant that you probably shouldn’t even make the attempt.
 In many cases the food comes infuriatingly close to being entirely vegan while still missing the mark.

 Fish is easy enough to avoid, but fish-based seasonings are not.
-That’s mostly because of a seasoning powder called dashi, which is usually made primarily of fish flakes.
-Dashi shows up everywhere in Japanese cooking.
+A seasoning powder called dashi, which is usually made primarily of fish flakes, shows up everywhere in Japanese cooking.
 They put it into soups, sushi rice, dipping sauces, dressings, and many other savory dishes.
 Dashi provides the umami flavor that can’t easily be replicated with other common Japanese ingredients.
 Of course, there are vegan versions of dashi, but you’re likely only going to find that in vegan restaurants and cookbooks.

 Pork is not a traditional part of the Japanese diet, but it has become a popular Japanese food in recent decades thanks to Japan’s proximity to China.
 It’s commonly put into gyoza dumplings (a Chinese favorite that has become a popular appetizer and bar menu item in Japan), and Japanese vegetable dishes often contain tiny amounts of pork seasoning.
 A great many Japanese chefs habitually put fish or pork seasoning in all of their dishes.